Chirality transitions in a system of active flat spinners: Chirality transitions

-The cumulant $a_{00}^{(1)}$ in Equation~\ref{bend} (the unit vector $\mathbf{\hat e}_\phi$ denotes the (counter clockwise) azimuthal direction) can be regarded as the analog of the bend coefficient for the stress tensor in liquid crystals \cite{CL00}, and quantifies velocity-spin correlations in the azimuthal direction.
+The cumulant $a_{00}^{(b)}$ in Equation~\ref{bend} (the unit vector $\mathbf{\hat e}_\phi$ denotes the (counter clockwise) azimuthal direction) can be regarded as the analog of the bend coefficient in the stress tensor of liquid crystals \cite{CL00}, and quantifies velocity-spin correlations in the azimuthal direction (see Appendix~\ref{AppendixB} for more details).
+Notice that, according to its definition in~\eqref{bend}, $a_{00}^{(b)}>0$ when particles tend to orbit performing a rotation in the same sense as particles spin (i.e., the $\mathbb{C}_+$ phase), whereas for $a_{00}^{(b)}<0$ the fluid would orbit in opposite sense to particle spin (the $\mathbb{C}_-$ phase).
+Non chiral fluids or with chirality changing locally would display vanishing $a_{00}^{(b)}$.
 In this way, we take into account the inherent anisotropy of the system.
 Also, $a_{11}^{(0)}$ measures correlations of the spin-velocities moduli.
-It is also relevant to consider the thermal fluctuations ratio, $T_t/T_r^*$.
+It is also relevant to consider the translational/rotational kinetic energy fluctuations ratio, $T_t/T_r^*$, since this ratio indicates the degree of particle spin synchronization; i.e., when particles rotate at nearly the same rate (spins \textit{synchronize}), $T_r^*$ tends to be small against $T_t$ and thus $T_t/T_r^*$ increases.